tomsun/gittail/README.md

 you intend to use.
 If you don't have Python installed Cygwin can provide it too. http://cygwin.org

+Some Cygwin related notes:

+- When Git is installed via Cygwin, it does not know which root CA:s to trust and refuses to fetch https urls, which is inconvenient if you are cloning the GitTail source repository directly, since its submodules refer to https urls.
+One solution is to trust the CA:s provided by the "ca-certificates" Cygwin package.

+- The "screen" package allows you to run GitTail in the background.
+  1. Start the Cygwin terminal
+  2. Start screen: "screen"
+  3. Start GitTail: "python path-to/gittail/gittail.py -c yourconfigfile.py"
+  4. Detach from screen with the keyboard sequence ctrl-A D
+  5. Close the Cygwin terminal

+  GitTail is now running in the background without a distracting taskbar item.
+  To re-attach to the screen, open Cygwin and run "screen -x".

 To get notifications, install Growl for Windows. http://code.google.com/p/growl-for-windows/